kristian-lange-tw/JATOS_docs_v3/pages/JATOS-Tryout-Server.md

 This is a normal JATOS installation with many example studies already imported.
 You can run the examples or import your own studies if you want to test them in a JATOS running in an online environment.

 But be aware that every day **at 8:00 UTC this JATOS server will be reset** to its inital state and all changes will be lost.
-With other words this JATOS is not meant to run your studies online.
+In other words this JATOS is not meant to run your studies online.